In this article

 There are different methods available to discover a proxy.
 Use either method below to determine where DNS traffic is being sent.

-- The domain names are related to DNSFilter.
+- The domain hostnames include "dnsfilter".
 Great start!
 We can rule out transparent proxying and move on to other connectivity troubleshooting

-- The domain names correspond with your ISP.
-Your DNS traffic is being proxied by the ISP.
+- The domain names correspond with your local ISP.
+DNS traffic is being proxied by the ISP.
 Jump to the firewall setting updates below to bypass the ISP proxy

 - The results are associated with some other address.
 If the IP address seems random or set to a destination like Google's DNS server (8.8.8.8 / 8.8.4.4) it's likely some legacy firewall/security rule on the network.
 Locate the security rule and update the settings to allow DNS traffic to reach DNSFilter